texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Texas Criminal Court Records Open to the Public?

 Most criminal court records fall under the umbrella of public records and are therefore available to the public.
 However, in compliance with the Texas Public Information Act, certain records (or parts of the information contained within a court record) may be exempt from disclosure if it’s protected by law or court order.
-Interested parties can inspect or obtain copies of criminal court records by visiting the courthouse or contacting the clerk of court or record custodian.
+Interested parties may inspect or obtain copies of criminal court records by visiting the courthouse or contacting the clerk of court or record custodian.

 Understanding the Texas Criminal Court Structure